 This Annual Report on Form 10-K for the year ended December 31, 2014, as well as other public documents and statements of the Company, contain forward-looking statements that involve risks and uncertainties, which are based on the beliefs, expectations, estimates, projections, assumptions, forecasts, plans, anticipations, targets, outlooks, initiatives, visions, objectives, strategies, opportunities, drivers, focus and intents of the Company's management.
 While the Company believes that its estimates and assumptions are reasonable, the Company cautions that it is very difficult to predict the impact of known factors, and, of course, it is impossible for the Company to anticipate all factors that could affect its results.
-The Company's expectations and estimates (whether qualitative or quantitative) as to:
+The Company's actual results may differ materially from those discussed in such forward-looking statements.
+Such statements include, without limitation, the Company's expectations and estimates (whether qualitative or quantitative) as to: